Score plateau

 You are over-relying on templates

 Pearson's 2026 hybrid scoring model detects memorised templates and can penalise them by up to 30%.
-Structured answers still score well, but robotically reciting a memorised script triggers 'rhythmic monotony' detection.
+Structured answers still score well, but robotically reciting a memorised script triggers "rhythmic monotony" detection.
+Focus on understanding common question patterns and building flexible responses instead.

 - 4